 Unscientific/Nonsense Body Types Rough Correlations: Ectomorph, Kibbe/Flamboyant Gamine, Hormone/Ovary

-Science recognizes that one pound of muscle burns six calories daily, but one pound of fat/skinny fat only burns two to three calories.
-Which directly affects metabolism (the more skinny fat and fat, the slower the metabolism).
+Science recognizes that one pound of muscle burns six calories daily, but one pound of regular fat (white fat/yellow fat/excess fat) and/or skinny fat only burns two to three calories.
+Which directly affects metabolism (the more skinny fat or/and regular fat, the slower the metabolism).
 Having so many developed vertebrae, muscles, and muscle mass assists greatly in terms of metabolism/metabolic rate (BMR), including aging gracefully.

 Genetics/genes/DNA are important, but diet, exercise, metabolism, BMI, and lifestyle also matter.
 It will be interesting to see how well Gwen Stefani maintains her body shape figure/physique as she continues to age.
 Is she really a Body Type Two (BT2) with no less than an underdeveloped sacrum vertebra and perhaps at least a few lumbar vertebrae?

 Gwen Stefani Figure/Shape – BT1